John McMullen (engineer): Sports teams ownership

 McMullen was involved in the purchase of one further professional team with the Colorado Rockies of the National Hockey League.
 The Rockies were intended to move out of Colorado before McMullen bought the team, but a flurry of sales complicated things.
 Arthur Imperatore Sr. had bought the team in 1978 and planned to move them to East Rutherford, New Jersey in 1980, but he sold them to New York cable executive Peter Gilbert in 1981, who had pledged to keep the team there.
 However, in February 1982, Gilbert wanted permission to move to New Jersey.
 It was in May that rumors spread that McMullen and a group of investors were a candidate to buy the team.
 They had a verbal agreement, but Gilbert listened to a meeting with George Steinbrenner before going back to McMullen, with a formal purchase occurring on May 28 that allowed the team to move to New Jersey.
 McMullen's team of investors included former New Jersey Governor Brendan Byrne and lawyer John C. Whitehead, and the group struck a deal with the New Jersey Sports and Exposition Authority and its Meadowlands complex for a thirty year deal.
 The total costs for territorial and TV payments to the three teams in the general area (New York Rangers, New York Islanders, Philadelphia Flyers) and transfer fee was reported as costing a total of more than $30 million.
 The team later re-christened the New Jersey Devils.
 He instituted the Dr. John J. McMullen Award in 1984, presented annually to "an individual or individuals who have supported amateur hockey throughout the state".
 In 1987, he hired Lou Lamoriello as team president, hiring him from Providence College where he had served as athletic director.
 Lamoriello named himself as general manager in 1987 and presided over the team for the next 28 years with McMullen allowing him to make moves on his free watch, which saw them go to their first winning season that year.
 The team got better and better but it was not always a smooth ride in New Jersey as even in the wake of them reaching the 1995 Stanley Cup Final, there was talk of moving the team to Nashville, Tennessee due to a lack of satisfaction McMullen had in the lease of the Byrne Meadowlands Arena, which was to run until 2012.
 The team ultimately stayed in New Jersey.
 From 1995 to 2012, the team reached the Stanley Cup Final five times.
-The team won two Stanley Cups during his ownership, in 1995 and 2000.
+The team won the Stanley Cup twice during his ownership, in 1995 and 2000.
 Just before winning the second Cup, McMullen sold the team to YankeeNets.
 After his death, the team dedicated the 2005–06 season to him, wearing a small "JM" patch on their jerseys.